 COVID-19 grants and support for small business

-These assistance measures are available now to eligible small businesses to help them deal with the impacts of COVID-19.
+Grants, rebates and other relief for eligible small businesses to help them deal with the impacts of COVID-19

 Support from banks and other financial institutions

 The Australian Banking Association (ABA) has announced a national support package for small businesses significantly impacted by 2021 COVID-19 lockdowns or recovery from recent lockdowns.
 The support includes options to pay in full, make partial payments or access further hardship assistance.
 Customers will need to contact their financial institutions to discuss the options available to them.
 Business owners and operators should consider seeking independent legal, financial, taxation or other advice that relates to your unique circumstances.
 For more information, see Australian Banking Association.

 Indigenous Business Australia (IBA) is providing support to eligible Indigenous businesses impacted by COVID-19, including those that are not existing IBA customers.
 Assistance may include loan deferrals, grants or a combination of both to help with ongoing fixed costs through the COVID-19 crisis.
 For more information, visit Indigenous Business Australia supporting COVID-19.

 Small and medium enterprise (SME) guarantee scheme

 The Commonwealth Government will guarantee 50% of the value of eligible business loans to small and medium enterprises impacted by COVID-19.
 Maximum loan value is $250,000 and there will be a repayment-free period of six months.
 Business can apply for 10-year loans of up to $5 million.
 For more information about the scheme and the eligibility criteria, visit the SME Recovery Loan Scheme.